-Although it wasn't a hit, 'Fly Me High' sounded great on the radio and was also popular with the audience when the group played it on-stage.
+Although it wasn't a hit, 'Fly Me High' sounded great on the radio and was also popular with the audience when the band played it on-stage.
 Interestingly, the song was later covered by West Midlands group Ambrose Slade as a track on their first album.

 "This is a photo of a Number 1 record" according to Island Records promotional adverts printed at the time.
 Traffic's debut single actually got to Number 5 in the UK charts but it was indeed a perfect pop record for the summer of 1967.